 Category: Untold Stories

 There is a sign hanging in my mother’s laundry room.
 It says, “On this site in 1897 nothing happened.”
 But who knows if that’s actually true?
 Who’s to say nothing happened on that site.
 Right there.
 You know, on that very spot right next to the washing machine?
-If there’s no evidence of schoolchildren following a path to an old schoolhouse just down the road, a young woman milking cows, an old farmer stooping to clear a clogged ditch, or a native woman searching for firewood to warm her hearth, who’s to say nothing actually happened right there, on that very spot?
-If something did not happen on that very site next to my mother’s washer in 1897, I’m betting that there were a whole lot of somethings going on not too far away, and every time I see that silly sign in Mom’s laundry room, I wonder exactly what those somethings were.
+If there’s no evidence of schoolchildren following a path to an old schoolhouse just down the road, a young woman milking cows, an old farmer stooping to clear a clogged ditch, or a native woman searching for firewood to warm her hearth, I’m betting that there were a whole lot of somethings going on not too far away, and every time I see that silly sign, I wonder exactly what those somethings were.

 Of course, I might be exaggerating a little, but the first log cabin was built in the area in 1877, so something could have happened there.
-Mom’s bathroom memorial makes me think.
-We post memorials for all sorts of historical events–things like battles, negotiations, inventions, catastrophes, births of historical figures, and of course, deaths (to name a few).
+Mom’s laundry room memorial makes me think.
+We post memorials for all sorts of historical events, things like battles, negotiations, inventions, catastrophes, births of historical figures, and of course, deaths (to name a few).
 Those memorials can tell us a lot.
-And although I could probably visit the local museum to find out if anything happened in the general vicinity of my mother’s bathroom sink in 1897, I could also look for memorials in the cemetery.
+And although I could probably visit the local museum to find out if anything happened in the general vicinity of my mother’s dryer in 1897, I was inspired by Edgar Lee Masters’ somewhat irreverent and semi-fictional collection of poetic epitaphs to look in a graveyard.

 And they did.

-Inscriptions on tombstones are not usually put there to make you laugh (even though some do); they are there to make you think.
+Inscriptions on tombstones are not usually put there to make you laugh (even though some do).
+They are there to make you think.
 The family memorial I found that day left me thinking for years.
-Names and dates are inscribed on all four sides of the tombstone.
-I could tell just by looking at birth dates, that this was the grave site of pioneer settlers, but that’s not what got me thinking.
-It was the birth and death dates accompanying nine other names.
-All children.
-In the Fall of 1870, and into January of the next year, eight of those children died.
-Now I knew there had been an epidemic of some sort.
-I could see that there was a mystery begging to be solved.
+Along with the pioneer grave marker, names and dates are inscribed on all four sides of the tombstone.
+I could tell just by looking at birth dates that this was the grave site of pioneer settlers, but that’s not what got me thinking.
+It was the birth and death dates accompanying nine other names; all children.
+In the Fall of 1870, and into early winter of the next year, eight of those children died.
+Now I knew there had been an epidemic of some sort and I could see that there was a mystery begging to be solved.

 I was in college on that initial visit, and a single mom at that.
 I didn’t have time to look for clues and answers, but that story stuck with me enough that I knew I had to write about it.
 I used an essay assignment from one of my English classes as an excuse to put my conjectures into writing.
 The essay won second place in a department contest at Weber State University, and I kept it over the years.

 I’ve lived outside of Utah for most of the time since I started my research, but that hasn’t stopped me.
-Thanks to the internet, I have access to nearly everything I need to complete my research.
-Sometimes I think I have too much, and that I will need to pare down the story before it gets too unwieldy.
-It has become interesting to me that I could build a compelling biography of an utter stranger without ever having met her or having any access to written memoirs.
+The internet was in its infancy when I started the project, but now I have access to nearly everything I need to complete my research.
+It’s a wonder to me that I could build a compelling biography of an utter stranger without ever having met her or having any access to written memoirs.

 Please join me in my journey to tell Mary’s story.
 Your comments and helpful criticism are welcome and encouraged.
 Treat each post as rough drafts to Mary’s biography, as that is what they are intended to be.
 Mary’s story will be told one chapter at a time, and one month at a time, over the next year.
 My ultimate goal is to publish them together in a book.
 If you feel that you have information that may be helpful, or that will clarify ambiguities in Mary’s story, please leave a comment or contact me.
 And thank you in advance for your help!